 Manufacturers of our EV charging stations recommend circuit breakers with the tripping characteristic C.

 The circuit breaker must be in alignment with the nominal current, in the case of the required charging power.
 It presents a potential safety hazard, meaning that the installation should only be carried out by a qualified electrician.
 They are responsible for ensuring that all existing standards and installation regulations have been observed.

 The nominal current is the current absorbed by electrical devices.
 The nominal current of the circuit breaker you have chosen must never fall below the reading on the charging station’s label.

-If you have any questions or simply for more information please contact EVE Australia or visit www.evse.com.au.
-We have a certified network of installers throughout Australia based in Sydney, Brisbane, Melbourne, Perth, Adelaide, Canberra and Hobart.
+If you have any questions or simply for more information please contact EVSE Australia or visit www.evse.com.au.
+We have a certified network of installers throughout Australia based in Sydney, Brisbane, Melbourne, Perth, Adelaide, Canberra, and Hobart.